aneokin12/PremGrids/README.md

 # PremHoops
-Inspired by HoopGrids.com \n
+# Inspired by HoopGrids.com
-A Premier League edition of the popular 3x3 Grid Game
+# A Premier League edition of the popular 3x3 Grid Game